pkp/pkp-docs/learning-omp/en/role-specific-workflows.md

 All author, reviewer, and editor revision files are available from the Revisions section.
 Only documents included in this section will be available to be moved to later workflow stages.

 Once all the reviews are in, you must make a decision on the submission.
-You may select:
+You may select one of the following:

-1) Request Revisions, in which case the author will be able to modify their submission information and/or upload revised submission files;
+* Request Revisions, in which case the author will be able to modify their submission information and/or upload revised submission files

-2) Decline Submission, at which point the submission will be archived and the author notified; or
+* Decline Submission, at which point the submission will be archived and the author notified

-3) Accept Submission, at which point the submission will enter the Editorial stage.
+* Accept Submission, at which point the submission will enter the Editorial stage

 These selections are found on the right panel in the Internal Review menu.